Friday, February 28, 2025

 HELLOOOOOOOOOOOOOOO it's me!!

-This was the project that I have obviously been looking forward to, considering last year's was such a fulfilling and adventurous process even because it gave me the "excuse" to bring up a story that I had conjured up in the midst of Covid during my 7th grade year and reconnect with an old version of myself in the process.
-It also gave me the chance to work with one of my best friends and practice the art (because it can very much so be a challenging art for some!) collaborating and building off of each other's ideas, ultimately (after a WHORLDWIND) creating something we are both still extremely proud of.
-Every now and then I'll look back on the film intro because it's saved in my camera roll favorites and be really proud of what we made, and excited to get the chance to create something totally different.
-If you want to hear more about my thoughts from last year which I can only imagine is a current craving of yours, here is the link to my reflective blog post.
-That time is NOW.
+I am so excited to be back for my final Portfolio Project.
+I am truly SO excited to start this new project, and will be fully enthralled in the creation process of whatever I end up making.
+This was the project that I have been looking forward to begin since the start of the year, considering last year's was such a fulfilling and informative process.
+It also gave me the chance to work with one of my best friends and practice the art (because it can very much so be an art) of collaborating and building off of each someone's ideas, and ultimately, after a WHORLDWIND, creating something we are both still extremely proud of.
+Every now and then I'll look back on the film intro be really proud of what we made, and excited to get the chance to create something with the same level of dedication and interest.
+If you want to read more about my AICE Media AS project overall experience, here is the link to my reflective end-of-year blog post

 Project Guidelines